 This course is classroom taught through 15 hours per week over 3 days, with a range of lectures, group work, presentations and workshops.
 Students are expected to complete approximately 15 hours per week of independent study (i.e. on research, Additional practice on practical skills and completing assignments).

 Assessment is through a series of assignments and projects (individual and group based) which makes a 100% of the grade.

 Where next - Further Studies

 Upon successful completion and approval, students will have an opportunity to progress onto the HND programme in Creative Media Production, which is planned to run from September 2020.

 Where next - Job Opportunities

 The Games and TV/Film industries are a constantly expanding environment, with job roles developing to cover a broader range of skills and technologies.
-With jobs in such areas as; animation visualisation, level design, game design, 3D modelling, 3D animation and character design.
+With jobs in such areas as; animation visualisation, level design, game design, game development, 3D modelling, 3D animation and character design.

 Please click here for the Course Handbook – containing full course details plus information on

 - Student support and representation.